-On average, each LSST visit will result in $\sim 2M$ alerts per night.
-This number includes both real and spurious detections and will be highly dependent on where we look on the sky.
-Because of this, the SRD requires that the design of the LSST alert system should be able to handle $10^7$ events per night, which corresponds to $10^4$ alerts per visit or 50 alerts per CCD (with each visit lasting 39 seconds).
-All alerts should be transmitted within 60s of the closure of the shutter of the final snap within a visit.
+The SRD requires that the design of the LSST alert system should be able to handle 10^7 events per night, which corresponds to 10^4 alerts per visit or 50 alerts per CCD (with the time between subsequent visits averaging 39 seconds).
+All alerts (up to 10^4 per visit) must be transmitted within 60s of the closure of the shutter of the final snap within a visit.

-For a nightly event rate of 10, and assuming the schema described in Tables 1 and 2 in the DPDD together with the generation of the postage stamp cutouts, the compressed V0Events data stream amounts to approximately 600GB of data per night (assuming no filtering of the data).
-The Alert Distribution pipeline is designed to distribute these alerts with a workflow, including the access point of external event brokers, shown in Figure 6.
+For a nightly event rate of 107, and assuming the schema described in Tables 1 and 2 in the DPDD together with the generation of the postage stamp cutouts, the compressed V0Events data stream amounts to approximately 600GB of data per night (assuming no filtering of the data).
+The Alert Distribution pipeline is designed to distribute these alerts with a workflow, including the access point of external event brokers, shown in Figure 5.